Bananiys202024/ShopOnline/README.md

         </li>

         <li>For working of sorting:
-        You should add to your tomcat to file "server.xml" next line:<br>
+        You should add to your tomcat to file "server.xml" next line:
         Connector connectionTimeout="20000" port="8080" protocol="HTTP/1.1" redirectPort="8443" URIEncoding="UTF-8"
         </li>